This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Cherry Pie

-These step-by-step photos and instructions help you visualize how to make a mini cherry pie.
+These photos and instructions help you visualize how to make a mini cherry pie.
 See the recipe box below for ingredient amounts and full recipe instructions.

-• Bake 18-20 minutes, until lightly golden.
-Remove from the oven and set aside to cool.
+Bake at 350°F for 18–20 minutes, until lightly golden.
+Set aside to cool.

 four photos showing how to assemble a cherry pie.
 Photos show the pie crust, cherry filling, and streusel topping.